Accelerated Bachelor's/Master's Program

 - Your six undergraduate major electives that will be counted for both degrees must be at the 400- or 500-level and must be approved by your graduate committee; for co-convened classes that count for both degrees, you must take the 500-level option.

-more about the Bachelor’s degree in Computer Science,
+to learn more about the Bachelor’s degree in Computer Science.

-See the Master of Science in Engineering or the Master of Engineering to learn more about the Master’s degree options in
+Master of Engineering - Electrical to learn more about the master’s degree options in Electrical Engineering.